All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 What does long-term treatment look like in practice?
 Many patients and providers take a stepwise approach.
 After reaching a goal weight, your provider may reduce your dose to the lowest effective level.
 Some patients maintain well on 5 mg or 7.5 mg after initially titrating to higher doses.
 Others need to remain at their maximum dose.
 Your provider will monitor your weight, metabolic markers, and overall health to find the right maintenance strategy.

-Lifestyle factors remain essential.
+Lifestyle factors remain important.
 Medication creates a window of opportunity, but the habits you build while on treatment matter enormously.
 Regular strength training helps preserve lean muscle mass.
 Adequate protein intake) at least 1.0 to 1.2 grams per kilogram of body weight daily (supports muscle maintenance and satiety.
 Sleep quality and stress management also play documented roles in long-term weight stability.

 Who Is a Good Candidate for Tirzepatide?